Position: Former Professor, Department of Chemistry, University of Otago.

 Keith points out that scientific questions don’t fall neatly into subject-specific areas, which is why it is so important to be working together across fields.
 He also believes that, as a scientist, you should be able to explain the relevance of your research to a 12 year old – if you can’t, it is probably not very important (or maybe you don’t understand it properly).

 In October 2018 Professor Keith Hunter passed away.
+Read a tribute to him from the Otago Daily Times here.

 This article is based on information current in 2009 and updated in 2018.